momentohq/public-dev-docs/docs/develop/integrations/redis-client-compatibility.md

 );
 ```

-For more in-depth information, with example code, please see the [Momento IORedis compatibility client on GitHub](https://github.com/momentohq/momento-node-ioredis-client).
+For more in-depth information, with example code, please see [Momento IORedis compatibility client](https://github.com/momentohq/momento-node-ioredis-client) on GitHub.

 </TabItem>